SuperOfficeDocs/superoffice-docs/docs/en/sale/learn/sales-targets/create.md

 6. If applicable, change the currency for the company or group.
 The default currency is the base currency set for you company.
 You cannot set currency for individual users.

 7. Adjust the numbers manually using the **TAB** key go the next field.
-You can also [copy and paste numbers from Excel](#import) or click the menu button ![icon][img2] at the end of a row and select **Adjust numbers**.
+You can also [copy and paste numbers from Excel](#import) or click <i class="ph ph-list" aria-label="Menu icon"></i> at the end of a row and select **Adjust numbers**.
 Options:

     * **Set initial amount**: Enter the amount for the whole year.
 The amount is split equally among the months or quarters on the current row.
     * **Copy from**: Copy the values from another group or user.
     * **Copy from last year**: Copy values from last year and increase the values by a specific percentage.
 This option is disabled if last year has no values.
         Click **Save** when you are done.
 The sums for all users are added to the **All** row at the top of the list of users.

-8. Optional: When you have completed a row, you can lock it ![icon][img3]-![icon][img4] to disable editing.
+8. Optional: When you have completed a row, you can lock it (<i class="ph ph-lock-simple" aria-hidden="true"></i>) to disable editing.
 For example, after a budget is approved and should not be edited.
 Locked rows cannot be removed, cleared or edited.

-9. If a specific group or user should not have a sales target, click the menu button ![icon][img2] and select **Clear** to empty the values.
+9. If a specific group or user should not have a sales target, click <i class="ph ph-list" aria-label="Menu icon"></i> and select **Clear** to empty the values.

 10. Click **Save**.